yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

 |image2|

-The USB dongle can be plugged into any available USB port of your Pick-it system.
+The USB dongle can be plugged into any available USB port of your Pickit system.
 No configuration is required.

 .. raw:: html